-Research opportunities are available in laboratories studying such diverse topics as positional cloning of human disease genes, apoptosis gene therapy, biochemical genetics, animal models of genetics and development, epigenetics, and genetic epidemiology.
+Research opportunities are available in laboratories studying such diverse topics as positional cloning of human disease genes, gene therapy, biochemical genetics, animal models of genetic diseases, development and developmental defects, epigenetics, and genetic epidemiology.
 At the end of the year, students are expected to produce a thesis summarizing their work.

 In addition to the research project and thesis, the program requirements include a year-long seminar series held weekly targeting current topics in human genetic research.
 Other elective courses may be taken with the permission of the program director and the student's preceptor.